 Throughout history, music has provided hope and healing at some of societies’ most challenging times.
-We’re launching The King’s Singers New Music Prize to recognize, develop, and encourage a spirit of musical creativity in today’s world.
+In 2020, we launched The King’s Singers New Music Prize to recognize, develop, and encourage a spirit of musical creativity in today’s world.
 Through this Prize, we hope to leave the world a musically richer place than we found it.

 + Winners will be announced on Thursday, December 3, 2020